napit-apps/mehrwert/_i18n/en/_posts/2025-03-20-software-bsoleszenz.md

 ## Conclusion

 By managing software requirements wisely and implementing strategic software development approaches, businesses can significantly extend hardware lifespan.
 This leads to financial benefits while making a meaningful contribution to environmental sustainability.
-Given the substantial environmental impact of hardware production—also known as **embodied carbon** (more on this in our article series on [[**Embodied Carbon**]](https://mehrwert.tech/en/embodied-carbon-1) )—extending hardware lifespan is essential.
+Given the substantial environmental impact of hardware production—also known as **embodied carbon** (more on this in our article series on [**Embodied Carbon**](https://mehrwert.tech/en/embodied-carbon-1) )—extending hardware lifespan is essential.

-Software developers and companies can further contribute through **Green Coding**, which promotes sustainable software practices.
-Our introductory guide to [[**Green Coding**]](https://mehrwert.tech/en/green-coding) explores initial approaches to this.
+Software developers and companies can further contribute through *[**Green Coding**](https://mehrwert.tech/en/trainings/gsp.html), which promotes sustainable software practices.
 The responsibility ultimately lies with manufacturers, developers, and businesses to make sustainable IT decisions that foster long-term, efficient, and resource-conscious infrastructure usage.